porcinus/Arma-3/mpmissions/README.md

 WIP, some things still need to be done but look stable for now.
 Win condition glitch fix in Testing state (see "Regarding the original stuff" > "Win condition").
-During test, game crashed on multiple client when UGV spawned (now disable, can be because of Memory Allocation setting in launcher).
+During test, game sometime crashed on multiple client when enemy vehicule spawned (can be because of Memory Allocation setting in launcher).

 What's done so far (may miss some for sure):
 ```
 - Additional options on mission selection:
 	- Better equipment (ENVG-II, Nightstalker, GPS for everyone), allow change of class during gameplay.
 	- Custom Escape rules: Original or Permissive (don't loss if everyone is dead, initial respawn trigger remain).
+	- Increase enemy amount: Normal, +2 or +4 units per squad (not apply to Viper).
 	- Possibility to disable stamina.

 - Regarding the original stuff (little modifications/full rework).
 	- Win condition: original had a glitch where you can in some case win if a unit is in a helicopter and its destroyed.
 	- Empty group cleanup script: full rework.
+	- Enemy patrol spawn: any spawned group (not including vehicle patrol) are killed if all players distance > 1.3km, recreate trigger when this happen.
 	- Special events: mortar disabled.
 	- Rework loadout: one per class, limited with a script afterward.